 When you are hurt or otherwise too injured to perform the duties of your job, you may be entitled to a few different types of financial support, such as workers' compensation, state disability benefits, and Social Security disability insurance (SSDI).
 But the devil's in the details, and determining which benefits apply to your situation can be tricky.
-Learn the key differences between workers' comp and other disability benefits below.
+Learn the key differences between workers' comp and disability benefits below.

 Workers' compensation benefits are provided to you when you are injured at work, as an alternative to litigation.
 As required by most state laws, employers are required to carry workers' compensation to cover injured employees.
 State disability benefits, on the other hand, provide you with weekly benefits if you are injured away from work but cannot work at your normal or customary job.
 The key difference is that workers' compensation covers you for injuries for which the employer would be liable (for example, carpal tunnel syndrome in office workers), while disability benefits are not paid for through your employer, but still help make up for lost income.

-Having said that, you may be eligible for state disability benefits for any day you are also entitled to receive workers' compensation (temporary or permanent disability) benefits, if state disability benefits are higher than the workers' compensation benefits.
+However, you may be eligible for state disability benefits for any day you are also entitled to receive workers' compensation (temporary or permanent disability) benefits, if state disability benefits are higher than the workers' compensation benefits.

 If your employer or its insurance company is disputing whether you should receive workers' comp, the state can provide you with state disability until the dispute is resolved, then the state will ask for its money back if you are successful in your workers' comp case.